kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    gloo-resource-rollout-hhvf9      0/1     Completed   0          38s
    ```

-9. Describe the `gateway-proxy` pod to verify that the `istio-proxy` and `sds` containers are running.
+7Describe the `gateway-proxy` pod to verify that the `istio-proxy` and `sds` containers are running.
    ```shell
    kubectl describe <gateway-pod-name> -n gloo-system
    ```

 Congratulations!
-You successfully configured an Istio sidecar for your Gloo Edge gateway.
+You have successfully configured an Istio sidecar for your Gloo Edge gateway.

-## Verify the mTLS connection
+## Set up and verify the mTLS connection

-To verify that you can connect to your app via mutual TLS (mTLS), you can install the Bookinfo app in your cluster and set up an upstream and a virtual service to route incoming requests to that app.
+To demonstrate that you can connect to your app via mutual TLS (mTLS), we will:
+- Install the Bookinfo app in your cluster
+- Set up a virtual service to route incoming requests to the
+- Require strict PeerAuthentication in the Istio mesh
+- Configure the relevant upstream(s) to use Istio mTLS

 1. If you haven't already, install the Bookinfo app in your cluster as part of the Istio mesh.
    ```shell